 About

-I am a PhD candidate in the Institute of Environmental Biotechnology at the Graz University of Technology exploring how microbial interactions shape plant fitness and health.
+I am a Postdoctoral researcher in the Institute for Biological Data Science at the Heinrich Heine University Düsseldorf exploring plant-microbe interactions and their contributions to plant fitness and health.

 I am also co-founder and organizing member of the Seed Microbiome Working Group (SMWG), a collaborative initiative for early-career scientists to exchange knowledge and advance seed microbiome research.